Garnish:

 Review:

-Stirred down and boozy – very boozy, especially when made with bonded rye and applejack (as per the original recipe), rather than the comparatively subdued calvados we've used here.
-However, the drink's apple notes coupled with the subtle herbal complexity of Chartreuse combine wonderfully in this potent rye whiskey-based after-dinner sipper.
+Stirred down and boozy – very boozy, especially when made with bonded rye and applejack (as per the original recipe) rather than the comparatively subdued calvados used here.
+However, the cocktail's apple notes, coupled with the subtle herbal complexity of Chartreuse, combine wonderfully in this potent rye whiskey-based after-dinner sipper.

 History: